 Special Session A session of the General Assembly called by three-fourths of the respective members of the House and the Senate to consider specific business.

 Sponsor The member of the House or the member of the Senate who introduces a bill.
 The sponsor is sometimes called the author.
+Also see "Co-sponsor."

 Standing Committee A committee established by the Rules.

 Statutory Committee A committee established by law.

 Title A part of a bill which gives notice of the subject of the bill and the sections of current law that will be affected by the bill.